||Home > Apply

 During this period we will contact your education provider, any relevant regulatory or professional bodies and any professional referees.
 This is to verify the information that you have provided.
 We will not wait to hear from these contacts before sending your application to the next stage.
 You do not need to do anything until we have notified you of the outcome of the next stage of the process.

 The next stage is the assessment of your education, training and experience.
-This stage takes approximately twelve weeks.
+This stage takes approximately 60 working days.
 Your application will be sent to two assessors from the part of the Register to which you are applying.
 They will consider all of the information that you have submitted before making their recommendation - initially comparing the level and the content of the training course with reference to the Standards of Proficiency.
 If they identify shortfalls they look to see if these have been made up through post qualification training and post qualification experience.

 This recommendation will be then reviewed by the Education and Training Committee (ETC) who will send their decision to you.